Skip to content

 Self-Determination Theory (SDT)

-Self-Determination Theory posits that fulfilling basic psychological needs—autonomy, competence, and relatedness—fosters autonomous motivation, while thwarting these needs via controlling practices leads to controlled motivation and amotivation.
-A large meta-analysis of SDT-based interventions confirms that controlled motivational contexts negatively affect engagement and well-being across educational and work settings.
+Fulfilling basic psychological needs - autonomy, competence, and relatedness - fosters autonomous motivation.
+Controlling practices lead to amotivation.
+Meta-analyses confirm that controlled motivational contexts negatively affect engagement and well-being across educational and work settings.

 Cognitive Evaluation Theory (CET)

-Cognitive Evaluation Theory, a subtheory of SDT, distinguishes between informational feedback (which supports autonomy and competence) and controlling feedback (which undermines them).
-Empirical work shows that even positive feedback delivered in a controlling manner (e.g., “You must keep up this pace!”) reduces intrinsic motivation, whereas informational feedback preserves or enhances it.
+CET, a subtheory of SDT, distinguishes between informational feedback (supports autonomy and competence) and controlling feedback (undermines them).
+Even positive feedback delivered in a controlling manner (e.g., “You must keep up this pace!”) reduces intrinsic motivation.

 Empirical evidence